String Rotation Coding Interview: The Two-Line Solution Most Miss

 Most candidates start generating rotations.

 Some candidates go further and reach for KMP, suffix arrays, or rolling hashes.
-These are genuinely excellent tools.
-You do not need any of them here.
+These are genuinely good tools.
+You do not need any of them to get to the right answer here.
+(One of them is the right follow-up answer.
+Keep reading.)

 Your interviewer.
 Right now.
 While you debug your third nested loop.